-President Biden rescinded the devastating Global Gag Rule on January 28, ending the policy that defunded sexual and reproductive health care if care providers so much as mention the existence of safe abortion.
+President Biden rescinded the devastating Global Gag Rule back in January, ending the policy that defunded sexual and reproductive health care if care providers so much as mention the existence of safe abortion.

 This rule brought pain and suffering to women in the world’s most under-resourced communities, and the next president could reinstate it with a single pen stroke.

 The Global HER Act, now being considered by Congress, would end the Global Gag Rule for good — but our leaders need to hear that it matters to you.

 Safe abortion is health care — it’s just that simple.